 The Sony a7 IV has amazing RAW noise handling, so you can shoot at higher ISO settings in low-light situations without introducing too much noise.
 The higher megapixel count means smaller individual pixels, resulting in more noise at higher ISO settings than you get with competitors that have lower-resolution sensors, like the Canon EOS R6.

 The Sony a7 IV supports Log recording to take advantage of the full tonal range of the camera's sensor and give you more control over the exposure and color of your videos when processing your footage.
-The camera includes a ton of flat picture profile options for Log recording, including:
+All in all, the camera includes a ton of flat and cinematic picture profile options, including:

 This camera also includes a 'Breathing Compensation' feature to correct focus breathing.
 It prevents the field of view from shifting as you focus the lens.
-That said, it's compatible primarily with higher-end lenses, like the Sony 24-105mm f/4 G lens we tested the camera with.
+That said, it's compatible primarily with higher-end lenses, like the Sony 24-105mm f/4 G lens.

 The Sony a7 IV supports 4k video up to 60 fps, which is great for capturing high-speed footage and fast-action.
 However, shooting at 4k / 60 fps incurs a significant 1.5x crop, just like the Panasonic Lumix DC-S5.